 Many people think that all CBD products are the same, regardless of where you purchase them from.
 There either unaware of or ignore the fact that different ingredients are used by different ingredients, and don’t understand the ethical dilemmas that exist in the cannabis industry.

 The fact is that there are varying qualities and types when it comes to CBD.
-There are 3 main types:
+There are 3 main truth about CBD oil:

-- Isolate: This is CBD in the purest form and doesn’t contain any other cannabinoids found in cannabis.
+- Isolate: This is CBD in the purest form and doesn’t contain any other cannabinoids found in cannabis plant.
 CBD isolate usually comes in the form of powder or crystals.

 - Broad Spectrum:While broad spectrum CBD doesn’t contain any THC, it does contain other hemp plant extracts including flavonoids and terpenes.